openshift/openshift-ansible/README_CONTAINER_IMAGE.md

 **Note**: at this time there are known issues that prevent to run this image for installation/upgrade purposes (i.e. run one of the config/upgrade playbooks) from within one of the hosts that is also an installation target at the same time: if the playbook you want to run attempts to manage the docker daemon and restart it (like install/upgrade playbooks do) this would kill the container itself during its operation.

+## A note about the name of the image

+The released container images for openshift-ansible follow the naming scheme determined by OpenShift's `imageConfig.format` configuration option.
+This means that the released image name is `openshift/origin-ansible` instead of `openshift/openshift-ansible`.

+This provides consistency with other images used by the platform and it's also a requirement for some use cases like using the image from [`oc cluster up`](https://github.com/openshift/origin/blob/master/docs/cluster_up_down.md).

 ## Usage

 The `playbook2image` base image provides several options to control the behaviour of the containers.
 For more details on these options see the [playbook2image](https://github.com/openshift/playbook2image) documentation.